6 Celebrities Who Are Gen Z Fashion Icons | Fashion

 Zendaya at the 2022 Emmys — Photo: Playback/Instagram

-At the age of 26, Zendaya is a style reference wherever she goes, whether wearing the pink tailoring of the latest Valentino campaign or, still, shining with a transparent jumpsuit and full of crystals used in her most recent appearance at Paris fashion week .
+At 26, Zendaya is a style reference wherever she goes, whether wearing the pink tailoring of the latest Valentino campaign or, still, shining with a transparent jumpsuit and full of crystals used in her most recent appearance at Paris fashion week .

-On a daily basis, the actress — who gave life to one of the most cult characters of the moment, Rue Bennett, from Euphoria — is a fan of the trio cropped top, tailored pants and roomy blazer, a look in which she is often spotted on the streets of New York and Los Angeles.
+On a daily basis, the actress — who gave life to one of the most cult characters of the moment, Rue Bennett, from Euphoria — is a fan of the cropped top trio, tailored pants and roomy blazer, a look in which she is often spotted on the streets of New York and Los Angeles.

 Zendaya — Photo: Getty Images